learn-co-curriculum/dsc-working-with-known-json-schemas/README.md

 ## Transforming JSON to Alternative Formats

-We also have previously started to take a look at how to transform JSON to DataFrames.
-Investigating our schema, a good option for this could again be the 'docs' subheading.
-While this still has nested data itself, I recommend loading the entire section as a dataframe and then using functions to break apart nested data from there.
+You've also previously started to take a look at how to transform JSON to DataFrames.
+Investigating the schema, a good option for this could again be the 'docs' subheading.
+While this still has nested data itself, it's often easierto load the entire section as a dataframe and then use additional functions to break apart the internallt nested data from there.

 ```python